Geoogolla/enterprise-docs/docs/administrator-guide/manage-app-settings/index.md

 # Settings

-Settings in Bold Reports Report Server stores valuable information required for the application to use.
-Admin users only can use the following settings in Bold Reports Report Server.
+The settings in Bold Reports Report Server store valuable information necessary for the application's functioning.
+Only admin users are permitted to utilize the following settings in Bold Reports Report Server:

 * [Site Settings](./../../administrator-guide/custom-rebranding/)